umd-lhcb/ut-hw-doc/docs/cern/cern_pepi_installation_qa/cern_pepi_installation_qa.md

     1. Turn on LVR _without_ sense lines connected channel-by-channel
     2. Use a multimeter to measure voltage on the power cable/board BP side connectors

-        !!! question
-            Is it OK to measure voltages with multimeter directly?
-Is there any safety code prevending us from doing that?

 3. _To test sense lines_:
     1. Turn off all LVR channels
     2. Use a **MiniIO breakout board**, then apply voltage at a particular pair